Connect with us

 Scalable Web Infrastructure

-Go Beyond Local can build web platforms that handle varying loads.
+Go Beyond Local is equipped to build web platforms that handle varying loads.
 When traffic is low, infrastructure uses fewer resources.
 When traffic spikes, infrastructure adds capacity automatically.
-Organizations pay for what they use, not for what they might need at peak.
+Organizations pay for what they use, instead of what they might not need at peak.

 The architecture separates different functions so they can scale independently.
-The database can grow without slowing the application.
-The application can grow without breaking the database.
+The database can expand without slowing the application.
+The application can expand without breaking the database.
 New features can be added without rebuilding everything.

 Mobile Application Backends

 Mobile apps need servers to talk to.
 A user’s phone sends requests; the backend processes them and sends responses.
-Go Beyond Local can build backends designed for mobile:
+Go Beyond Local has the capacity to build backends designed for mobile:

 • Lightweight responses that work on slow networks